 Lisa Hoyos is the Director and the Co-Founder of Climate Parents, a national organization of parents and families mobilizing for clean energy and climate solutions.
 She has been a campaigner in the labor and environmental movements for over twenty years, working with such organizations as the BlueGreen Alliance, the national AFL-CIO, and Greenpeace.
 Lisa also served as a committee staffer to the California Senate Natural Resources Committee under Senator Tom Hayden.
 Lisa's international experience includes working on global justice issues with the Congress of South African Trade Unions as well as coordinating an international coalition focused on fair and equitable trade policy.
 She is a member of the San Francisco Commission on the Environment.
 Lisa is Latina and bilingual.
 She lives in San Francisco with her husband and two school-aged boys.

 Nicholas Josefowitz founded and ran a successful solar energy development company after graduating from Harvard in 2005.
-He was elected to the BART Board in 2014, and used his entrepreneurial mindset and private sector experience to help put BART back on track.
-His greatest success was bringing a new data-driven culture to the agency and leading the effort to pass a first-in-the-nation $3.5bn fix-it-first infrastructure bond.
-In addition to his BART service, Nick also serves on the Board of Directors of Capital Corridor and on the Metropolitan Transportation Commission (MTC) where he is working on reducing highway congestion and eliminating deaths and serious injuries from our roads across the region.
+He was elected to the BART Board in 2014 and brings his entrepreneurial mindset and private sector experience to this oversight role.
+He's encouraged a data-driven culture and prioritized the development and implementation of a $3.5 billion fix-it-first infrastructure bond.
+In addition to his BART service, Nick also serves on the Board of Directors of Capital Corridor, the Water Emergency Transportation Authority and on the Metropolitan Transportation Commission (MTC) where he is working on reducing highway congestion and eliminating deaths and serious injuries from our roads across the region.
 Nick is also on the Oversight Committee for the City’s Office of Community Investment and Infrastructure.
 Previously he served on the San Francisco Environment Commission where he laid the groundwork for San Francisco legislation requiring solar panels on every new building.
 He also currently serves on the Executive Board of SPUR, and the boards of the Jewish Community Relations Council (JCRC), Generation Citizen Bay Area, and the California League of Conservation Voters.
 Previously, he served on the Harvard Kennedy School Dean’s Council.

 Doug Linney is the president of The Next Generation which advances the environmental agenda by offering campaign services and political strategy to nonprofit organizations, environmental coalitions, and progressive candidates.
 Mr. Linney has run over 100 electoral and issue campaigns at the state, regional, and local level and has specialized in water, energy, forestry, transportation, and environmental tax reform issues.
 In 2002, he was recognized with the Mark Dubois River Conservationist Award given by Friends of the River.
 His environmental service includes past or present membership on the boards of directors for Friends of the River, ecoVenture, Green Capitol, the Planning and Conservation League, and the Coalition for Clean Air.
 He is also an elected board-member to the East Bay Municipal Utility District.
 From 1988 to 1994, Mr. Linney was the Political Director of the California League of Conservation Voters.
 He has a bachelor’s degree in Environmental Science and Public Policy from UC Davis.